kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 ### Render blocking JavaScript and CSS
 Before a browser can render any content, it needs to parse HTML markup into a DOM tree.
 The HTML parser will pause if it encounters any external stylesheets (`<link rel="stylesheet">`) or synchronous JavaScript tags (`<script src="main.js">`).
 Scripts and stylesheets are both render blocking resources which delay FCP, and consequently LCP.
 (Additionally, if CSS appears before a script, the script will not be executed until the CSSOM is created because JavaScript can also interact with the CSSOM.)
 Defer any non-critical JavaScript and CSS to speed up loading of the main content of your web page.

+> First Contentful Paint is a measure of your Critical Path, and anything after that event is no longer on your Critical Path at all.
+This is where your Critical Path ends.

 **Minify CSS**, if you use a module bundler or build tool, include an appropriate plugin to minify CSS files on every build.
 Use the `Coverage` tab in Chrome DevTools (`cmd + shift + p`, then type 'coverage') to **find any unused CSS** on your web page. **Inlining important styles** eliminates the need to make a round-trip request to fetch CSS.
 If you cannot manually add inline styles to your site, use a library to automate the process.

 > Take font inlining as an example, Next.js and Angular have support for inlining Google and Adobe fonts.
 They will download the content of `<link rel='stylesheet' href='https://fonts.googleapis.com/xxx' />` at build time, and inline it's content (replace link tag with a style tag) at serve/render time.
 This eliminates the extra round trip that the browser has to make to fetch the font declarations.